Emergency rooms could get dangerous as flu season grows worse

 There’s also some good news about the medicine out there designed to treat the flu.

 “The other good news this year is that when the flu samples were tested for resistance to the flu medicine, there was very little or no resistance so far to the flu medicine.
-So if they test positive they can ask their health care provider for the anti-viral medication,” said Emil Leshoinfectious disease doctor at Rochester Regional Health.
+So if they test positive they can ask their health care provider for the anti-viral medication,” Emil Leshoinfectious, disease doctor at Rochester Regional Health said.

 Health officials say it’s never too late to get the flu shot.